heapoverride/luxon-framework/README.md

 # What is Luxon?
 Luxon is powerful and minimal framework and provides a solid base for your next website.
-All Luxon's core modules are JSdoc'ed so that your code editor can provide you helpful information about each method (I use Visual Studio Code and it supports JSdoc).
+All Luxon's core modules are JSdoc'ed so that your code editor can provide you with helpful information about each method (I use Visual Studio Code and it supports JSdoc).

 ### Prerequisites
 - PHP 7.4 or newer